MrThearMan/dynamics-client/README.md

 for new rows can be done on create with this in POST data:
 `"<nav_property>@odata.bind": "/<table>(<id>)"`.

-Note that query options cannot be used and will not be added to the query if this property is set.

 ---

 #### *client.pre_expand: str → str*